Skip to main content

 Custodial wallets

 The primary balance store.
-OMS manages private keys, no end-user signing, no wallet SDKs required.
+OMS manages private keys, with no end-user signing and no wallet SDKs required.
 All operations are server-to-server API calls.

 Wallet